 The Rebbe beamed with joy and motioned to the boy to enter his study.
-He then w ent over to a cupboard and took out some herbs.
-He put them in a small paper bag and handed it to the boy.
-"Tell your aunt to boil this up into a tea and give it to the patient while it recovery!"
+He then w ent over to a cupboard and mood to a happy one.
+And once my boy's uncles - thought and thought. took out some herbs.
+He put them in a spirits were lifted I felt divine intuition Whom could they send to disturb the small paper bag and handed it to the returning to me and I knew at once Rebbe w ithout incurring his wrath? boy.
+"Tell your aunt to boil this up into what to do to bring about the patient's